-When Gian-Carlo Rota and various co-workers wrote an influential series of papers with the title 'On the foundations of combinatorial theory' in the 1960s and 1970s (see [28, 9], for example), one reviewer compared combinatorialists to nomads on the steppes who had not managed to construct the cities in which other mathematicians dwell, and expressed the hope that these papers would at least found a thriving settlement.
+When Gian-Carlo Rota and various co-workers wrote an influential series of papers with the title 'On the foundations of combinatorial theory' in the 1960s and 1970s (see [36, 9], for example), one reviewer compared combinatorialists to nomads on the steppes who had not managed to construct the cities in which other mathematicians dwell, and expressed the hope that these papers would at least found a thriving settlement.

 While Rota's papers have been very influential, this view has not prevailed.
-To see this, we turn to the more recent series on 'Graph minors' by Robertson and Seymour [27].
+To see this, we turn to the more recent series on 'Graph minors' by Robertson and Seymour [35].
 These are devoted to the proof of a single major theorem, that a minor-closed class of graphs is determined by finitely many excluded minors.
 Along the way, a rich tapestry is woven, which is descriptive (giving a topological embedding of graphs) and algorithmic (showing that many graph problems lie in P) as well as deductive.

-The work of Robertson and Seymour and its continuation is certainly one of the major themes in graph theory at present, and has contributed to a shorter proof of the Four-Colour Theorem.
-Perhaps it will lead to new insights on such famous problems as Hadwiger's Conjecture and the Strong Perfect Graph Conjecture in the future.
+The work of Robertson and Seymour and its continuation is certainly one of the major themes in graph theory at present, and has contributed to a shorter proof of the Four-Colour Theorem, as well as a proof of the Strong Perfect Graph Conjecture.
+Various authors, notably Gerards, Geelen and Whittle, are extending it to classes of matroids (see [14]).